gigascience/gigadb-website/docs/sop/PRODUCTION_DEPLOY.md

 ### Procedure

-1. Go to [Gitlab Upstream pipeline page](https://gitlab.com/gigascience/upstream/gigadb-website/-/pipelines) and run the staging build stage in your pipeline.
+1. Go to [Gitlab Upstream pipeline page](https://gitlab.com/gigascience/upstream/gigadb-website/-/pipelines) and run all the jobs in the staging build stage in your pipeline, including but are not limited to `build_staging`, `TidewaysBuildStaging`.

-2. Next, run the staging deploy stage in your pipeline
+2. Next, run all the jobs in the staging deploy stage in your pipeline, including but are not limited to `sd_gigadb`, `TidewaysDeployStaging`.

 ## Provision AWS infrastructure for `live` environment using Terraform and Ansible